 Florida Atlantic Owls Logo

-For some reason, designers decided to remove the “FAU” abbreviation from the university’s visual symbols system.
+For some reason, designers removed the “FAU” abbreviation from the university’s visual symbols system.
 As a result, the only inscription was removed from the logo, so now the sports teams are represented only by the owl’s head.
-It consists of simple geometric shapes: ovals, triangles, semicircles, half-rings, and curved stripes in blue, gray, and red colors.
+It comprises simple geometric shapes, including ovals, triangles, semicircles, half-rings, and curved blue, gray, and red stripes.

 This is the American owl – a bird that has become a unique part of the university’s history.
 As of 2023, about 34 representatives of this endangered bird species lived on the main campus.
 Despite its apparent simplicity and harmlessness, the owl is a fierce predator, making it an excellent candidate for a sports team mascot.